femtonelson/AWS_JB-NAT-FZ/README.md

 - Create a new SG "NAT SG": In Inbound rules set [All traffic -> All protocols -> All ports -> 10.0.0.0/16] to enable all incoming traffic from within the VPC.
 Add a second inbound rule [All ICMP - IPv4 -> All -> N/A -> 0.0.0.0/0] to respond to ping requests from the internet.
   In outbound rules set [All traffic -> All -> All -> 0.0.0.0/0] to enable all outgoing traffic to all destinations.

-# Step 3 : Launch 03 new instances or machines
+# Step 3 : Launch 03 new instances or machines [Use the same key pair, download "My_key_pair.pem" and keep it for ssh login]
 - Launch a new EC2 instance to be named "Jumpbox" based on Linux 2 AMI -> Instance Type (t2.micro) -> Associate it to New_VPC and Public subnet.
 - Launch a new EC2 instance to be named "FZ Machine" based on Linux 2 AMI -> Instance Type (t2.micro) -> Associate it to New_VPC and Private subnet.
 - Launch a new instance to be named "NAT Instance" with suitable NAT AMI (Amazon Machine Image) from Community AMIs "amzn-ami-vpc-nat" -> Instance Type (t2.micro) -> Associate it to New_VPC and Public subnet.